lacker/snecko/README.md

 # Setting up the Slay The Spire mod

-In Steam, subscribe to these STS mods:
+In Steam, subscribe to these STS mods via the Steam Workshop website:

 * ModTheSpire
 * BaseMod